chrissimusokwe/SP2010FileCleanUpTool/README.md

-# SharePoint 2010 File / Version History Clean Up Tool
+# Deployment Guide - SharePoint 2010 File / Version History Clean Up Tool

 A tool for cleaning up version history that has span out of control and resulted in large size document libraries (At the time, SharePoint 2010